 Maybe it’s time to talk to a therapist.
 Therapy can help with managing your worries by using different evidence-based practices to accept your feelings, rationalize your thoughts, and increase positive coping skills.
-It can also help with recognizing whether your lifestyle is impacting your mental health.
+Furthermore, it can also help with recognizing whether your lifestyle is impacting your mental health.
 Your therapist may suggest changes in your caffeine intake, sleep hygiene, and exercise routine.

 In future posts, we’ll discuss causes and types of anxiety, mindfulness, coping techniques and more!